AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 # Small C Plus Compiler for the TMS9900/TMS99000 - Version 1.06a
 I have implemented new version of the Small C plus by  Cain, Van Zandt, Hendrix, Yorston version that emits code that will run on a TMS9900/TMS99000
 Single Board Computer with at least 64k Bytes of memory.
-This new version of Small-C is a major improvement on small C version 2.1 and includes unsigned integers, chars, floating point support, as well as structures and unions and other standard C language support that is absent from Small C version 2.1.
+This new version of Small-C is a major improvement on small C version 2.1 and includes unsigned integers, chars, floating point support, as well as structures and unions and other standard C language support that is absent from older Small C versions.
 Indeed it compiles and runs the VT100 (https://ttssh2.osdn.jp/index.html.en) screen editor ED2 https://github.com/mdlougheed/ed2  without difficulty.

 A screen capture of ED2 running on a SBC (https://github.com/AlexanderAdelAU/TMS9900-SBC) is shown here: